akostrik/CPP_module_42/README.md

   + partial_sort sorts the first N elements of a range
   + partial_sort_copy copies and partially sorts a range of elements
   + nth_element partially sorts the given range making sure that it is partitioned by the given element
-  + lower_bound returns an iterator to the first element not less than the given value
+  + lower_bound, upper_bound returns an iterator to the first element not less than the given value
-  + upper_bound returns an iterator to the first element greater than a certain value
   + equal_range returns range of elements matching a specific key
   + binary_search determines if an element exists in a partially-ordered range
   + includes returns true if one sequence is a subsequence of another